basiliscos/syncspirit/README.md

 sites: [github](https://github.com/basiliscos/syncspirit), [abf](https://github.com/basiliscos/syncspirit)

-syncspirit is a continuous file synchronization program, which synchronizes files between devices.
+`syncspirit` is a continuous file synchronization program, which synchronizes files between devices.
 It is build using C++ [rotor](github.com/basiliscos/cpp-rotor) actor framework.
 It implements [BEP-protocol](https://docs.syncthing.net/specs/bep-v1.html) for files syncrhonization, or, simplistically speaking, it is [syncthing](https://syncthing.net)-compatible syncrhonization program.

+Despite of being functional `syncspirit` is much less feature-rich then [syncthing](https://syncthing.net) and still is in heavy development.

 # status